-Frontier Airlines Passenger Finds Vomit In Her Seat, Complains, Gets Kicked Off Flight And Arrested
+Frontier Airlines Passenger Finds Vomit In Her Seat, Complains, Gets Kicked Off Flight, And Arrested

 — Secret Flying (@SecretFlying) April 16, 2019

-When Swinney further complained, she was ordered off the plane and then arrested, carried off in handcuffs as her distraught, 14-year-old daughter looks on.
+When Swinney further complained, she was ordered off the plane and then arrested, carried off in handcuffs as her distraught, 14-year-old daughter looked on.

-A series of videos posted to Facebook by other passengers seems to confirm Swinney’s version of events.
+A series of videos posted to Facebook by other passengers seem to confirm Swinney’s version of events.

 Frontier’s Version of Events

 In a statement, the airline largely confirmed the general outline of Swinney’s version of events.
-However, the airline also claims that Swinney became “disruptive” when her demands weren’t met to her satisfaction, and that she needed to be removed from the flight.
+However, the airline also claims that Swinney became “disruptive” when her demands weren’t met to her satisfaction and that she needed to be removed from the flight.

 “The mother was unsatisfied with the response and became disruptive.
 As a result, the flight attendants determined that the mother and daughter should be deplaned and accommodated on another flight.
 The mother refused, and following procedure, law enforcement was called.”